vanderhoornm/android-MythTV-Leanfront/README.md

 - Sort order of recordings can be customized.
 - Subtitles (Closed captions) are supported.
 - At the end of a recording playback, you can advance to the next episode or any episode without returning to the main list.
+- You can play in-progress recordings and the appl;ication will follow the progress as the recording continues.
+This way you almost have LiveTV support, if you first start a recording or a LiveTV session via mythfrontend, and then refresh the list in leanfront.

 ## Main Screen